 MIT Sloan Health Systems Initiative

 Our goal is to be flexible in approving electives, allowing you to pursue your specific interests in healthcare.
-You may request approval to participate in relevant courses in other MIT departments or at another university while enrolled at MIT.
-You may also request permission to use an Action Learning Lab in place of an elective, provided that the project is in healthcare and is approved by the Certificate Committee.
+You may request approval to participate in relevant courses at Sloan, as well as in other MIT departments.
+You may also request permission to use an Action Learning Lab or other project-based class in place of an elective, provided that the project is in healthcare.

 100 Main Street, E62-471